Skip to main content

 Children should receive the recommended MMR or MMRV (also protects against chickenpox) vaccine at the schedule recommended for their age by the CDC.

 If you don’t have immunity to measles and are exposed, talk to your doctor about getting the MMR vaccine.
-It is not harmful and may provide some protection to measles if given within 72 hours of exposure.
+It is not harmful and may provide some protection from measles if given within 72 hours of exposure.

 The CDC website contains helpful information about the measles vaccine for adults and children and for those planning to travel internationally or to outbreak areas in the US.